rohanvgarg/CS536-Blogpost/README.md

 The design of computer networks has become increasingly important as the Internet has become more pervasive.
 In order to ensure the robustness and high performance of these networks, it is essential to consider the strategic incentives of the individuals and organizations that use them.
 Furthermore, it is important we analyze the underlying networks themselves and make sure that $(i)$ the network topology evenly distributes the network load between the edges and $(ii)$ that there are no local regions that are more susceptible to congestion.

 In this paper, we systematically analyze existing computer network topologies and routing schemes to empirically and theoretically evaluate their robustness to congestion and strategic behavior.

+## Part I: Networks and Expander Graphs

 First, we study the role of \textit{expander graphs} and show that their theoretical guarantees provide a way of designing networks that have few connection bottlenecks.
 To understand the robustness of realistic networks, we measure the extent to which they are expanders by simulated them with random graphs.
 Random Geometric Graphs are commonly used to simulate real-world networks:

 <img width="300" alt="Screen Shot 2022-12-07 at 6 13 07 PM" src="https://user-images.githubusercontent.com/7903790/206318850-f9a04f30-fd72-4dfe-9415-31c01742c994.png">                       <img width="300" alt="Screen Shot 2022-12-07 at 6 13 14 PM" src="https://user-images.githubusercontent.com/7903790/206318851-140ca828-8455-43ce-9f5e-7ce61ebd931b.png">

 In the end, we opted for the more general Waxman random graph, which has be emperically shown better represent typical networks.
 We ran experiments to show the extent to which Waxman graphs are good expanders.
 Lastly, we examined a large network dataset and showed that the network is a 0.01-expander.

+## Part II: Comparing Internet AS topology and Jellyfish Topology

 We then study the existing network topology of the Internet and compare it to Randomly generated graphs (specifically the Jellyfish topology) to study how they compare to each other in terms of network bottleneck and load distribution.
 These topologies are